Willy-Kimura/BootMeUp/README.md

 - `KeyVaries(TargetUsers targetUser)`: Checks whether the application has a startup key that varies with its current location in the System Registry as per the `targetUser` specified.
 - `CreateShortcut()`: Creates a shortcut for the application in the Windows *Startup* folder.
 - `DeleteShortcut()`: Deletes any shortcut created for the application in the Windows *Startup* folder.
+- `ShortcutVaries()`: Determines whether the available application shortcut points to the current application's location.

 ### Any Extras?